Gingham Gardens

 Here’s Sweet Sophie surrounded by Blue Clips Campanula and John Creech stonecrop.

 This tiered perennial bed is just one area that I have made over in our yard.
-In the following weeks and years, I will be sharing more garden makeovers.
-Looking at these pictures reminds me to take more of the progress, because it does my soul and weary body good to see what I’ve accomplished.
+Looking at these pictures reminds me to take more pictures of the progress, because it does my soul and weary body good to see what has been accomplished.

 Here are a few more makeovers at Gingham Gardens to check out –